bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

     :source-position: above

 If the plot size is large enough, this can result in a more compact plot.
-However if the plot size is not large enough, the title and toolbar may visually overlap in way that is not desirable.
+However, if the plot size is not large enough, the title and toolbar may visually overlap in a way that is not desirable.

 .. _userguide_plotting_legends: